 British Friendly income protection insurance policies

 British Friendly offers two income protection plans: Protect and Breathing Space.
-Protect is its main product and is aimed at people with more stable incomes.
+Protect is its main product and is aimed at those with stable incomes.
 It covers 65% of your gross earnings up to £60,000, and 45% on anything between £60,000 and £100,000.
-The maximum income you can receive each year is £57,000, which is lower than most other income protection providers, so if you're a high earner, it might not be enough.
+The maximum income you can receive each year is £57,000, lower than most other providers.

 Breathing Space is designed for those with irregular or unpredictable incomes, such as the self-employed or gig workers.
-There’s no financial underwriting when you apply or claim, which keeps things simple.
-However, your monthly payout is restricted to between £541 and £1,250, and you can only claim for either one or two years at a time.
+There’s no financial underwriting but payouts are lower (£541 to £1,250) and limited to one or two years.
 Also, keep in mind that with this plan your premiums will go up each year as you get older.
 Both of British Friendly’s income protection policies let you add extras like Fracture Cover and Children’s Critical Illness Cover at an extra cost.

 British Friendly customer reviews